 Every outlet was plugged, every corner was covered, doors and drawers were locked.
 She even brought in a professional organizer to help her better plan her apartment so it could house a high chair, stroller and everything else that comes with baby.

-Just as important as it is for our homes to be ready for baby, our careers need baby proofing, too.
+As an organization junkie myself, I joined in her glee.
+But, it got me thinking: just as important as it is for our homes to be ready for baby, our careers need baby proofing, too.

 One of the best ways to baby proof your career is to take practical and strategic steps to stay in the game once baby arrives.